Caring for Someone With Mesothelioma

 Addressing Mesothelioma Caregiver Burnout

 It’s very common to feel “burned out” as a mesothelioma caregiver.
-In a 2024 survey done by AARP and S&P Global, 84% of caregivers reported that caregiving significantly increased their daily stress levels.
+In a 2024 survey done by AARP and S&P Global, 84% of people reported that caregiving significantly increased their daily stress levels.

 Some of the reasons caregiving can be so stressful are the competing demands with other things going on in your life, the lack of privacy and alone time, and potentially blurred lines between your role and that of the medical team.